jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 But the truth here is not that they are these super, bright people who can do these amazing things and everybody else is stuck, because the juggling analogy is pretty close.
-Right?
 The average juggler can do three balls.
-The most amazing juggler in the world can do, like, 9 balls or 12 or something like that.
+The most amazing juggler in the world can do 9 balls or 12 or something like that.
 They cannot do 20 or 100.
 We are all very limited.
 Compared to the complexity we can create, we are all statistically at the same point in our ability to understand it, which is not very good.
 So we are going to have to bring things towards us.

 And because we can only juggle so many balls, you have to make a decision.
 How many of those balls do you want to be incidental